-II.B.13 Conditions on #SME 010a: Matte Granulation Exhaust Scrubbers (Stack 10a).
+II.B.13 Conditions on #SME 010: Slag Granulation Exhaust Scrubber (Stack 10)

-Combined emissions of PM10 shall be no greater than 4.6 lbs/hour (24 hour average - calendar day) (filterable) from the North and South Matte Granulation scrubbers.
-[Origin: DAQE-AN103460054-14].
-[R307-401-8(1)(a)(BACT)]
+Emissions of PM{10} shall be no greater than 1.9 lbs/hour (24 hour average - calendar day) (filterable).
+[Origin: DAQE-AN103460061-22].
+[R307-401-8]

 - (a) Frequency.
-Initial testing shall be performed as soon as possible and in no case later than 180 days after the emissions are vented to the atmosphere through the vent stack.
-Thereafter, emissions shall be tested every five years based on the date of the most recent stack test.
+Emissions shall be tested every three years.
 The source may also be tested at any time if directed by the Director. - (b) Notification.
 At least 30 days before the test, the source shall notify the Director of the date, time, and place of testing and provide a copy of the test protocol.
-The source shall attend a pretest conference if determined necessary by the Director. - (c) Methods. - (1) Sample Location the emission point shall conform to the requirements of 40 CFR 60, Appendix A, Method 1, or other EPA-approved testing method, as acceptable to the Director, and Occupational Safety and Health Administration (OSHA)-approved and/or Mine Safety and Health Administration (MSHA)-approved access shall be provided to
+The source shall attend a pretest conference if determined necessary by the Director. - (c) Methods. - (1) Sample Location the emission point shall conform to the requirements of 40 CFR 60, Appendix A, Method 1, or other EPA-approved testing method, as acceptable to the Director, and Occupational Safety and Health Administration (OSHA)-approved and/or Mine Safety and Health Administration (MSHA)-approved access shall be provided to the test location. - (2) PM10/PM{2.5} (filterable): For stacks in which no liquid drops are present, the following methods shall be used: 40 CFR 51, Appendix M, Methods 201 or 201a or other EPA-approved testing method acceptable to the Director.